-Fare has grown in numbers to become an international organisation with more than 150 members in over 35 European countries.
+Fare has grown in numbers to become an international organisation with more than 150 members in nearly 40 European countries.
 Many more groups and activists join Fare’s activities, campaigns and events throughout the year.

 Through the annual Football People action weeks, which with more than 1500 activities is the largest initiative against discrimination in football worldwide, Fare has been able to expand its sphere of influence to countries outside Europe.
 The organisation works not only in more than 45 European countries, but also with activists in the United States, South Africa, St. Lucia and Brazil.

 What does Fare do?

 Fare works across all levels of the game to advance social inclusion of marginalised and disenfranchised groups and to engage policy makers, key players and governing bodies in the anti-discrimination movement.